Drinking straw: Plastic

-One interesting variation of the plastic straw is the "bendy straw", commonly referred to in the industry as an "articulated straw".
+One variation of the plastic straw is the "bendy straw", commonly referred to in the industry as an "articulated straw".
 This straw has a concertina-type hinge near its top to allow for improved maneuverability of the straw when drinking a beverage, especially from a low angle.
 The articulated straw was invented by Joseph Friedman in 1937.
 He quickly developed the straw after he saw his daughter struggling to use a normal straight straw.

 An astronaut using a plastic straw in space on the 1998 NASA mission STS-95.
 Straws help reduce the likelihood that liquids will escape containment and contaminate equipment within space vessels.
 Specially designed straws and other drinking equipment, such as hydration packs can be used in high complexity environments where liquids can cause problems.